rackerlabs/support-how-to/content/cloud-servers/migrating-a-linux-server-from-the-command-line-1.md

 ---
 node_id: 387
-title: Migrating a Linux Server From the Command Line
+title: Migrate a Linux server from the command line
 type: article
 created_date: '2011-03-16'
 created_by: Jered Heeschen